petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-relationship-rest-apis.md

 {bdg-secondary}`Available Liferay 7.4 U70+/GA70+`

-When you add relationships to custom or system objects, Liferay automatically generates REST endpoints for accessing those relationships.
-Using these endpoints, you can relate and disassociate entries, as well as return an entry's related entries.
-These endpoints are added to the parent object in one-to-many relationships and to both in many-to-many relationships.
+When you add relationships to custom or system objects, Liferay generates REST endpoints for accessing those relationships.
+You can relate and disassociate entries, as well as return an entry's related entries.
+These endpoints are added to the parent object in one-to-many relationships and to both objects in many-to-many relationships.

-Before proceeding, [set up](#setting-up-a-liferay-instance) a new Liferay 7.4 instance and [prepare](#preparing-the-sample-code) the provided tutorial code.
+To proceed, [set up](#setting-up-a-liferay-instance) a new Liferay 7.4 instance and [prepare](#preparing-the-sample-code) the provided tutorial code.
 Then, run the scripts to create object entries and manage their relationships with one another.

 ## Setting Up a Liferay Instance

 ```{include} /_snippets/run-liferay-portal.md
 ```

-Then, follow these steps to [create](../../creating-and-managing-objects/creating-objects.md) three related custom objects:
+Once Liferay is running, [create](../../creating-and-managing-objects/creating-objects.md) three related custom objects:

 1. Open the *Global Menu* (![Global Menu](../../../../images/icon-applications-menu.png)), go to the *Control Panel* tab, and click *Objects*.